keeto/titanium-jsdocs/Source/Network/Titanium.Network.md

 Titanium.Network {#Titanium.Network}
 ====================================

-> **Document Status: Raw**
-> - Some of the contents of this document are based on features and functions that are not yet fully implemented.
-> - Additional information is needed for some content.
-> - Needs style clean-up
-{.docstatus .raw}

-Titanium.Network provides functions for working with networks, as well as creating TCPSockets.
+Titanium.Network provides functions for working with networks, as well as creating TCPSocket and IRCClient objects.

 ### Namespace: